AmrR101/2019-Alliance-for-Global-Health-and-Science-Makerere-University_Variants/variant_analysis/variant_calling.md

     cd ~/variant_example

-**3\.** Now we will use software called 'freebayes' to find SNPs and short indels.
-Load the module and take a look at the help text:
+**2\.** Now we will use software called 'freebayes' to find SNPs and short indels, lets take a look at the help text:

     freebayes -h | less